-Those interested in farm animals should head straight for Belair Dairy Farm, where they will be offering robotic dairy milking demonstrations.
+Those interested in farm animals should head straight for Belair Dairy Farm, where they will be offering robotic dairy milking demonstrations and making their new babies available for petting!
 Lakota Ranch will be featuring Border Collie demonstrations, proving why this dog breed has been a favorite amongst ranchers and farmers for hundreds of years.

 Looking for an up-close and personal experience for the kids… we’ve got you covered.
-The Inn at Kelly’s Ford Equestrian Center is offering pony rides, and Moving Meadows Farm has a fully stocked petting zoo designed specifically for children.
-Wanna test your agility, Ironwood Farm will give you and the kids an opportunity for 10 minute mini English Riding lessons.
+Ironwood Farm is offering mini riding lessons on an Ironwood Fjord horse plus 10-minute English mini riding lessons.
+Moving Meadows Farm has a fully stocked petting zoo designed specifically for children.

 Not ready to jump on horseback?
-That’s okay, Berry Hill Farm and Mineral Springs hayrides are the perfect compromise for a family seeking a laid back adventure, plus you’ll get a chance to taste the mineral water straight from the spring!
+That’s okay, Berry Hill Farm and Mineral Springs hayrides are the perfect compromise for a family seeking an educational adventure, plus you’ll get a chance to taste the mineral water straight from the spring!

-For a behind-the-scenes experience, stop by Belmont Farm Distillery and learn the Miller family secrets to making moonshine.
-Old House Vineyards is opening their doors to their wine cellar, and Old Trade Brewery is giving brewing tours.
+For a behind-the-scenes experience, stop by Belmont Farm Distillery and learn the Miller family secrets to making moonshine with a distillery tour.
+Old House Vineyards is opening their doors to their wine cellar, and Old Trade Brewery & Cidery will unveil new seasonal releases plus offer tours.

-Other stops along the way include orchid care workshops, lavender garden tours, bison pasture tours, honey bee demonstrations, and so much more.
+Other stops along the way include orchid care workshops, orchid greenhouse tours, bison pasture tours, hay rebaling demonstrations, and so much more.

 Best part, this tour is self-guided, which means you can move at your own pace, visiting as many or as little farms as you please.

-Not sure where to get started, visit 21st Annual Culpeper Harvest Days Farm Tour website for a full list of participating farms, or stop by the Welcome Center located at Culpeper Agricultural Enterprises on Route 29 to pick up your brochures prior to embarking on your Farm Tour adventure.
+Not sure where to get started?
+Visit the 22nd Annual Culpeper Harvest Days Farm Tour website for a full list of participating farms, or stop by the Welcome Center located at Culpeper Agricultural Enterprises on Route 29 to pick up your brochures prior to embarking on your Farm Tour adventure.